cypress-io/cypress/docs/source/guides/getting-started/writing-your-first-test.md

 {% note info %}
 # {% fa fa-graduation-cap %} What You'll Learn

-- Where test files go and how they look
+- Where test files go and what they look like
 - Basics of testing
-- Basic web navigation, DOM selection, and assertions
+- Testing web navigation, DOM selection, and making assertions
 {% endnote %}

 # A Simple Test